ibm-cloud-docs/databases-for-redis/work-with-connection-strings.md

 ## Using the self-signed certificate

 1. Copy the certificate information from the Base64 field of the connection information.
 2. Decode the Base64 string into text and save it to a file.
-(You can use the Name that is provided or your own filename).
+(You can use the Name that is provided or your own file name).

 ### CLI plug-in support for the self-signed certificate